Tucson East

 15 years from a 1 gal Woodlanders plant

-At Dayton 2 L. henryi stayed evergreen at -16°F. They have never flowered, which is a shame because the flowers are just like chestnut blooms.
+At Dayton 2 L. henryi stayed evergreen at -16°F. They have now flowered for several years and Dan Turner, of Patuxent Valley Nursery, has over 50 vigorous seedlings growing.
+The flowers are just like chestnut blooms.

 Thujopsis dolobrata